UPSC Prelims 2026 · Free practice resources

 Each wrong answer deducts one-third (1/3) of the marks allotted to that question.
 Unanswered questions get zero.
 The decision-making block in Paper II is exempt from negative marking.

-How many domains does the PrepDose Prelims 2026 PDF set cover?
+How many subjects does PrepDose Companion cover?

 Are the PDFs really free?

 Yes.
 PrepDose is free on the open web — no paywall, no login, no email required.
-Download any available PDF and share it with anyone preparing for UPSC Prelims 2026.
+Download any PDF and share it with anyone preparing for UPSC Prelims 2026.

 Who can apply (eligibility)?